Hack+Startup: Mike Nolet, Founder and CTO at AppNexus

 At Hack+Startup Brooklyn Beta Edition, Mike Nolet, Co-Founder and CTO at AppNexus talks DevOps and how to overcome difficult processes at scale like deployment and infrastructure.

-Mike Nolet is the CTO of AppNexus, an advertising technology company that works with some of the biggest companies in the word– Microsoft, eBay, and Orange to name a few.
-At its core, AppNexus helps these businesses shift away from a traditional hand-sold advertising world where publishers have to deal with advertisers to one geared for the 21st century.
-In the process, AppNexus has raised over $65 million in venture capital from firms like Venrock, Khosla and First Round Capital (us!) and now have over 400 employees in New York City.
+AppNexus is an advertising technology company that works with some of the biggest companies in the world — Microsoft, eBay, and Orange to name just a few.
+At its core, AppNexus helps these businesses shift away from a traditional hand-sold advertising market where publishers have to deal with advertisers to one geared for the 21st century.
+In the process, AppNexus has raised over $65 million in venture capital from firms like Venrock, Khosla and First Round Capital (us!).
+Today, it has over 400 employees in New York City.

 Wikipedia describes DevOps as software engineering mixed with quality assurance and some technical operations.

 Given the unique role, finding dedicated people to do the DevOps job is hard.
-At AppNexus, they found that rotational programs were most efficient: they’d have engineers do Ops work and vice versa.
-Once each person had familiarized themselves with their counterpart’s role, the DevOps team was able to write good repeatable code (that had unit tests in SVN!)
+At AppNexus, they found that rotational programs were most efficient.
+They’d have engineers do Ops work and vice versa.
+Once each person had familiarized themselves with their counterpart’s role, the DevOps team was able to write good repeatable code (that had unit tests in SVN, even).

-But getting the right people isn’t enough: two other keys to success in DevOps
+But getting the right people isn’t enough.
+There are two other keys to success in DevOps.

-If you have your DevOps Team promote internal advocacy and have them do individual ride-ons with teams, it helps the rest of the company understand how exactly the tools can benefit them.
-Ultimately, make sure they’re aligned properly and that they’re communicating and advocating precisely what they’re doing.
+If you have your DevOps Team promote internal advocacy and have them do individual ride-ons with teams it helps the rest of the company understand how exactly the tools can benefit them.
+Ultimately, make sure they’re aligned properly and that they’re communicating and advocating for precisely what they’re doing.

-So now you have the right people in the room; they’re focused to the right problem; and they’re talking to the right people.
-Now what?...
+So now you have the right people in the room.
+They’re focused on the right problem.
+And they’re talking to the right people.
+Now what?

-A caveat: If you do use these open source tools – treat them like production applications!
+A caveat: If you do use these open source tools, treat them like production applications.
 Don’t just “yum install” and think you’re done.
-Automate spool-up, make sure you can roll releases and test changes in staging/test environments just like you would with production code.
+Automate spool-up, make sure you can roll releases and test changes in staging and test environments just like you would with production code.

 Too many companies consistently under-invest in metrics.
-AppNexus uses Graphite, which has worked really well: each team has dashboards that show real production status for everything the company has in production.
+AppNexus uses Graphite, which has worked really well: Each team has dashboards that show real status for everything the company has in production.
 The company is religious about utilizing these from the CEO down to the last engineer.